 - Mr. Panucci came off as an abusive jerk toward Fry.
 All future episodes portray him as one of the few people who actually cared about him (though he didn't show much concern when Fry was declared missing after getting pushed in the cryogenic freezer), seemingly retconning the first episode outburst as stress.

 - Coin-on-a-String Trick: Bender pulls it on the suicide booth, which makes one wonder what he's saving it for.

-- Comically Missing the Point: While later on in the show, Leela develops a complex for her one eye, here she completely misses the second half of Smitty's double insult.
+- Comically Missing the Point: While later on in the show, Leela develops a complex for her one eye, here she completely misses Smitty's insult and instead took offense to the idiom.
 It still prompts her to kick his and URL's asses.Smitty: Keep your big nose out of this, eyeball.

 - Curse Cut Short:Prof. Farnsworth: Would any of you be interested in joining my new crew?

 Bender: New crew?
 What happened to the old crew?

 Prof. Farnsworth: Oh, those poor sons of... but that's not important.

 - Department of Redundancy Department: New New York.
 Justified as the city was built of the ruins of "Old New York".